kazuhira-r/zenobia/README.md

 - help

 ## Install
 Installing Zenobia on UNIX-like platforms is as easy as ever.
-Zenobia installs smoothly on Mac OSX, Linux, Cygwin, Solaris and FreeBSD. support Bash shell.
+Zenobia installs smoothly on Linux. support Bash shell.
 Simply open a new terminal and enter:
 ```shellscript
 $ curl https://raw.githubusercontent.com/kazuhira-r/zenobia/master/install-zenobia.sh | bash